Arthaey/anki-tag-tweaks/README.md

 # TODO

+- use the configured separator for HierarchicalTags, not "::"
 - right-click on tag to rename it
 - right-click on tag to delete it
 - UI for users to configure addon without editing the code